HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

 	- The Lost Age is a period of time with almost no recorded archaeological history.
 The events of this period are so important and relevant that by learning them, one is said to become capable of destroying the world.
 		- The Lost Age depicts a period of time in which people became aware of the Earthbound Immortals and a being of power higher than Arceus itself.
 Many people sought to make Chrovos' power there own and started freeing the Earthbound Immortals.
 Chaos was sewn across the Indalo Region and massive wars were fought by kings and queens racing for Chrovos' power.
 			- Chrovos' existence and power started spreading to humans, being who were capable of corruption, through dreams of them appearing as an infinite nebula of chaos (Works similar to the Radiance's).
-			- In the modern day, Chrovos' nebula touched the mind of Arthur Fontaine, and later, Giovanni Sakaki, influencing the two to pursue their power and free Chrovos, which led to Arthur Fontaine perceiving a hidden weapon within the Indalo Region.
+			- In the modern day, Chrovos' nebula touched the mind of Arthur Fontaine, and later, Giovanni Sakaki, influencing the two to pursue their power and free Chrovos, which led to Arthur Fontaine perceiving a hidden weapon within the Indalo Region and Giovanni to betray the Partners.
 		- In the end, Arceus forced an end to conflict with the help of the Aura Guardians, a group of humans capable of tapping into the life essence that each Pokemon is born with, slaying the many rulers that incited the conflict and destroying any historical piece of evidence that mentions the Earthbound Immortals and Chrovos themselves.
 			- The Aura Guardians then split up and traveled to set up bases across all regions in order to better protect the world as a whole.
-Almost every organization that fights the evil of the Pokemon World can draw their roots all the way back to the Aura Guardians: Aura Guardians, Division (Nikita), Kingsman (Kingsman Franchise), Pokemon Rangers
+Almost every organization that fights the evil of the Pokemon World can draw their roots all the way back to the Aura Guardians: Aura Guardians, Division (Nikita), Kingsman (Kingsman Franchise), and the Pokemon Rangers.
+- **Lost Christmas:**
 - **Hour of Joy:**
 ## Locations
 - Sky Kingdom - Kingdom in the sky in which humans have developed Pokemon abilities, which only a few humans have on the Surface; those with any amount of Aura have an affinity to a certain Type and are capable of using miniscule amounts of the Type, such as Psychics and Aura Masters.